lambdaclass/concrete/ROADMAP.md

    Option, and bounded-buffer invariants.
 5. Upgrade generated proof stubs for real shapes: arrays, structs, enums, fixed buffers, Result/Option, loops, and source contracts.
+6. Add `concrete prove <function>`: generate the proof stub, list the source contracts and VCs, show the registry/spec target, and print the current failing obligation with replay commands.
-6. Add proof minimization/debugging UX: show the smallest extracted expression or lemma surface related to a failed proof.
+7. Add proof minimization/debugging UX: show the smallest extracted expression or lemma surface related to a failed proof.
-7. Add proof replay/caching once proof artifacts and fingerprints are stable.
+8. Add proof replay/caching once proof artifacts and fingerprints are stable.
-8. Add simple auto-discharge for structural obligations that do not need human proof search.
+9. Add simple auto-discharge for structural obligations that do not need human proof search.
-9. Add a small verified/spec-checked standard proof library for common
+10. Add a small verified/spec-checked standard proof library for common
    predicates: sorted, bounded, no-duplicates, fixed-length, prefix, checksum, constant-time source shape.
-10. Add AI-assisted proof repair only after artifacts, statuses, and replay are stable enough to validate suggestions mechanically.
+11. Add AI-assisted proof repair only after artifacts, statuses, and replay are stable enough to validate suggestions mechanically.

 ## Phase 7: Audit Commands And Review Artifacts